coder/docs/setup/updating.md

     you run the install command before this process completes, the install process will fail.

-3. Run the `upgrade` command with the new version number and helm chart values
+1. Run the `upgrade` command with the new version number and helm chart values
    file:

     ```bash
     helm upgrade --namespace coder --atomic \
-    --wait --install --force --version 1.16.0 \
+    --wait --install --force --version 1.16.1 \
-    coder coder/coder -f current-values.yml
+    coder coder/coder --values current-values.yml
     ```

     The ingress may attach to a new public IP address; if this happens, you must